 The prerequisite to be in Figure 17 is of course that the statistics have been reported both for 1H 2019 and for 1H 2020.
 Of these markets, Croatia has the fastest revenue erosion, 58%.
 Singapore is just behind with 56% as TPG's entry led to a shift in data consumption.
+Greece - which finally moves away from its very low levels of data usage had 46%.
 Italy - where the disruptive entry of Iliad still affects usage - follows with 41%.
 Spain had 40% and Lithuania 37%.